-If you’re seeking to add sauna visits to your Lyme disease treatment plan, here’s the best way to do it.
+If you’re looking for infrared treatment for Lyme disease, here’s the best way to do it.

 Infrared sauna treatment protocol for Lyme disease should include:

-- Using the medical treatment prescribed by your physician, in conjunction with sauna visits.
+- Use the medical treatment your physician prescribed, in conjunction with sauna visits.

 - Visiting an infrared sauna 3 times per week for 15 minutes each session.